 This recipe is a bit like a cacio e pepe – a simple pasta dish that combines spaghetti with pecorino romano cheese and pepper.
 But I’m adding a couple more fun ingredients into my version – thinly sliced and sauteed brussels sprouts and whole grain mustard.

 It’s a fun, modern twist on a classic pasta dish.

 You’ll want to thin slice your brussels sprouts so that they saute up nice and crispy.
 And you’ll also need to work in batches so that you don’t overcrowd the skillet.
 This will ensure that they crisp up.
 If they’re too close together, they will end up steaming themselves.
 Also, when I’m trimming up the brussel sprouts, I like to reserve about a handful of the leaves for garnish at the end.
 Totally optional.

-As for that delicious, tangy mustard, I’m using some Maille Old Style Mustard.
-It has a yummy, grainy texture and packs a powerful punch.
+As for that delicious, tangy mustard, I’m using some whole grain mustard in this recipe.
 It’s perfect for amping up the flavor in this dish!
 I love the way the mustard seeds pop on your tongue as your eating away.

 As a final note, be sure to reserve some of your pasta cooking water.
 That starchy water will get stirred into the skillet at the end, giving the sauce a delicious, silky texture that clings to those noodles.

 I hope you guys love this one as much as I did!